 The Jubilee River was built to reduce the risk of flooding from the River Thames to over 3,000 properties in Maidenhead, Windsor, Eton and Cookham.
-It will not be fully operational for several weeks from 9 October 2020 while emergency repairs are carried out by the Environment Agency (EA) to Black Potts Weir.
+It was not fully operational for several weeks from 9 October 2020 - December 2020 while emergency repairs were carried out by the Environment Agency (EA) to Black Potts Weir.
 This initial work was to prevent further more serious damage to the structure of the weir and the railway viaduct above it.
 It enabled the weir to be used to reduce water levels during the high water December 2020 - February 2021.

-If you haven't done so already, it's a good time to signup for early warnings of flooding by phone, text or email visit the EA Floodline Warnings online or on 0345 988 1188.
+To signup for early warnings of flooding by phone, text or email visit the EA Floodline Warnings page or on call 0345 988 1188.